 - Get a doctor check-up – If the problem isn’t showing any signs of going away and there are no obvious reasons such as poor diet, then a check-up with your local GP is a good idea to rule out any medical issues and get additional advice.

 Hang in there

 While this might be a terribly challenging time for you and your toddler, hang in there because this tricky phase WILL pass eventually – just like their poo.
-And if you have any concerns about their health please visit your doctor.
+And if you have any concerns about their health, please visit your doctor for advice.